DMARC: From: rewriting

 One of the most popular and least intrusive workarounds consists of rewriting the From: header field.
 The original author's address can then be added to the Reply-To: field.
-Rewriting can range from just appending .INVALID to the domain name, to allocating a temporary user ID where an opaque ID is used, which keeps the user's "real" email address private from the list.
+Rewriting can range from just appending .INVALID to the domain name, to allocating a temporary user ID where a modified version of the user's address is used, or an opaque ID is used, which keeps the user's "real" email address private from the list.
 In addition, the display name can be changed so as to show both the author and the list (or list operator).
 Those examples would result, respectively, in one of the following: